 We offer a range of competitive and non-competitive sporting opportunities, letting students select sports based on their personal interest and available time.

-Co-curricular sports offered to Hillingdon girls before and after school, including Swimming lessons, Tennis lessons, Dance, Gymnastics, Diving and Football.
+Co-curricular sports are offered to Hillingdon girls before and after school, and include Swimming lessons, Tennis lessons, Dance, Gymnastics, Diving and Football.

 “Ah, music… a magic beyond all we do here!”

 – Dumbledore, Harry Potter and the Sorcerer’s Stone by JK Rowling.